ameybhavsar/octank-investment-funding-portal-blockchain/oifp-chaincode/README-local.md

-# NGO on Hyperledger Fabric
+# oifp on Hyperledger Fabric

-The chaincode in ngo.js supports donors donating funds to an NGO (i.e. non-profit), while tracking the spending of those funds and the allocation of the spending records against each donation.
+The chaincode in oifp.js supports donors donating funds to an oifp (i.e. non-profit), while tracking the spending of those funds and the allocation of the spending records against each donation.
 Donors are therefore able to track how their donations are being spent.
 The Fabric Chaincode is written in Node.js.